 If you're taking the strongest CBD oil, then at some point you might wonder if there's such a thing as "too much".
 Fortunately, the answer seems to be no. There are no reported cases of overdoses.
 Further, one study discovered that some people were able to comfortably take up to 1500 mg of CBD daily without adverse effects.2

 CBD is also not physically addictive.
 Unlike other substances like heroine, tobacco, or alcohol, CBD will not produce physical withdrawal symptoms if you stop taking it.
-Also, developing a CBD tolerance which forces you to take more of the supplement is very unlikely.
+Also, developing a CBD tolerance which forces you to take more of it is very unlikely.
 There are even some studies underway to examine if CBD can potentially help those struggling with addiction, particularly to painkillers.

 Finding The Highest Potency CBD Oil